+Learni ng Outcome Relevant modules

+within the social, political, environmental, and economic PLN7LPM

+contexts of planning, real estate, and development sectors, as informed by current research and practice.
+PLN7PPL

+PLN7RDA

+PLN7PSE

+PLN7PSC

+PLN7RSC

+A7.2 Evaluate and select appropriate techniques that allow PLN7PCG

+detailed interrogations of complex planning and PLN7LPM

+development scenarios, taking account of the prevailing legal, social, political, environmental, and economic PLN7PPL

+circumstances that may otherwise exclude sections of PLN7RDA

+society.
+PLN7PSE

+PLN7PSC

+PLN7RSC

-Learn ing Outcome Relevant modules A7.1 Demonstrate a critical awareness of the key theoretical concepts and systematic understanding of issues arising within the social, political, environmental, and economic contexts of planning, real estate, and development sectors, as informed by current research and practice.
-PLN7PCG PLN7LPM PLN7PPL PLN7RDA PLN7PSE PLN7PSC PLN7RSC A7.2 Evaluate and select appropriate techniques that allow detailed interrogations of complex planning and development scenarios, taking account of the prevailing legal, social, political, environmental, and economic circumstances that may otherwise exclude sections of society.
-PLN7PCG PLN7LPM PLN7PPL PLN7RDA PLN7PSE PLN7PSC PLN7RSC A7.3 Synthesise knowledge of strategic and spatial planning, policy and legal frameworks, real estate and property investment, development funding and finance, development appraisal and process, valuation, ethical regulation, and professional standards, through community engagement and statutory consultation, to protect and add value to social communities and their built and natural environments.
-All Modules A7.4 Demonstrate understanding of planning and sustainable development processes within a democratic context, to facilitate collaborative placemaking activities with the support of the third sector in the creation of attractive, healthy, and viable places to live, work, and play, for now and future generations.
-PLN7PCG PLN7LPM PLN7PPL PLN7RDA PLN7PSE PLN7PSC PLN7RSC
+A7.3 Synthesise knowledge of strategic and spatial planning, policy and legal frameworks, real estate and property investment, development funding and finance, development appraisal and process, valuation, ethical regulation, and professional standards, through community engagement and statutory consultation, to protect and add value to social communities and their built and natural environments.
+All Modules

+A7.4 Demonstrate understanding of planning and sustainable PLN7PCG

+development processes within a democratic context, to facilitate collaborative placemaking activities with the support of the third sector in the creation of attractive, healthy, and viable places to live, work, and play, for now and future generations.
+PLN7LPM

+PLN7PPL

+PLN7RDA

+PLN7PSE

+PLN7PSC

+PLN7RSC